mesos/elasticsearch/docs/index.md

 * The use of <a href="https://github.com/mesosphere/marathon">Marathon</a> is strongly recommended to provide resiliency against scheduler failover.

 ## Users Guide

+### Mesos version support

+The framework currently supports Mesos 0.25.0.
+It may work with newer or older versions of Mesos, but the tests are only performed on this version.

 ### How to install on Marathon